CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 # Logistic Regression

-## Variable Importance Analysis base on Accuracy
+## Variable Importance Analysis based on Accuracy

 * "Variable Importance Analysis based on Accuracy" is a method used in machine learning and statistical modeling to evaluate the significance of each input variable in predicting an outcome.
 Here’s a breakdown of how it works:

    1. Variable Importance: This refers to the contribution of each predictor (or feature) in a model.
 It shows how much each variable contributes to the model’s accuracy, helping to identify the most influential variables.

-   2. Based on Accuracy: This approach measures the importance by assessing how each variable affects the overall model accuracy.
+   2. Based on Accuracy: This approach measures the importance of assessing how each variable affects the overall model accuracy.
 Generally, this is done by:

    3. Training the model with all features to get a baseline accuracy.
        * Then, each variable is "shuffled" (i.e., its values are permuted randomly or temporarily removed).